hbustamante8/Pewlett-Hackard-Analysis/README.md

 ### Tables

-View of retirement titles breakdown.
+View of retirement titles table breakdown.

 ![image](https://user-images.githubusercontent.com/96553992/154606662-bf4c340b-775c-429d-a05f-e1bfdbf64177.png)

-View of first 20 rows of mentorship table that contains information about the employees eligible for the mentorship intitiative.
+View of first 20 rows of mentorship table that contains information about the employees eligible for the mentorship initiative.

 ![image](https://user-images.githubusercontent.com/96553992/154718261-a3ae7052-0f11-4a65-852b-8671464b8964.png)